anagha-satish/anagha-satish.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I graduated from Caltech!
-Very excited for the journey ahead.
+I graduated from Caltech with a Bachelors in Computer Science and Minor in Information and Data Science!